GoldieDudie/homescreen-hero/README.md

 ### Windows Portable (Beta)

 **Note:** This is very much in beta and was solely created for a few users to simplify the Windows install process.
 Please feel free to report any issues.
-You can find the current version of the Windows Portablze .zip on the [Releases Page](https://github.com/trentferguson/homescreen-hero/releases/tag/v0.5.0-windows-beta)
+You can download the homescreen-hero-portable.zip on the latest [Releases Page](https://github.com/trentferguson/homescreen-hero/releases/latest)

 You can find detailed instructions in the homescreen-hero docs.
 Visit the [Windows Portable (Beta)](https://docs.homescreenhero.com/docs/getting-started/installation#windows-portable-beta) section for an installation guide.